Explainer

 Stalprodukt in 2026: a niche producer of grain-oriented electrical steel and a zinc smelter, an mWIG40 issuer from Bochnia with a two-member management board

 Stalprodukt S.A.
 (KRS 0000055209), headquartered at ul.
 Wygoda 69 in Bochnia, is a Polish specialty-steel producer.
-It specialises in the production of thin sheets of **grain-oriented electrical steel** - a key material for power-transformer manufacturing.
-The company also controls Bolesław Mining and Smelting Works (zinc smelting).
-Listed on the WSE since 1997, an mWIG40 constituent.
-A two-member management board, a five-member supervisory board.
+It specialises in thin sheets of grain-oriented electrical steel – a key material for power-transformer manufacturing.
+The company also controls the Bolesław Mining and Smelting Works (zinc smelting).
+Its 2025 financial statements show revenue of roughly PLN 3.74bn and a net loss of about PLN 50.7 million.
+Listed on the WSE since 1997 and an mWIG40 constituent, with a two-member management board and a five-member supervisory board.

 WSE listing